WhatsApp Business API: App vs API — A Costly Mistake

 Setting Up WhatsApp Business API: A Quick Roadmap

-1. Choose a BSP (1 day) — Compare 360dialog, Twilio, and MessageBird based on your volume and needs
+1. Pick a BSP (1 day) — weigh 360dialog, Twilio, and MessageBird against how much you send and what you need

-2. Create Meta Business Manager (1 day) — Submit business verification documents
+2. Open Meta Business Manager (1 day) — send in your documents so Meta can confirm you’re real

-3. Wait for approval (1-7 days) — Meta reviews your business
+3. Wait for the green light (1-7 days) — Meta looks over your business

-4. Set up phone number (1 day) — Register a dedicated number with your BSP
+4. Set up your phone number (1 day) — register a dedicated number with your BSP

-5. Create message templates (1-2 days) — Design and submit templates for Meta approval
+5. Write your ready-made messages (1-2 days) — draft them and submit them for Meta to approve

-7. Gradual rollout (1-2 weeks) — Start with a portion of your traffic, monitor, then scale
+7. Ease into it (1-2 weeks) — start with a slice of your traffic, watch how it goes, then open it up wider

 Q2 2026 Update: Four Pricing & Policy Changes That Matter